mweel1/usa_high_level/civil-agencies/us-department-of-justice/index.md

 All people who vote must have a residency in that jurisdiction by a rental agreement, or title.

 DOJ will vote on if criminal history should be public released by the local court, or available in local media licenses.

+# On-Line Reporting

+Citizens will have the ability to report content on-line to the department of justice based on the on-line laws.
+For example President Trump made a law Deep Fakes, and revenge porn are illegal.

+All on-Line DOJ reporting links will have a key associated with it, once a warrant is issued.
+The DOJ can request the actual content based on the key.
+This will include the content, and the actual person that account belonged to.

+Content must be saved for 90 days from the date it posted.

+We will use the same mechanism for this that social security uses to report people that need help.

 # Licenses